Previous Page

 • Court Appointed Special Advocates (CASA).

-ABCS feeds the background check requests into IMPACT for processing.
-The ABCS User Guide explains how to access and use the system.
-For details on how different groups who request background checks use ABCS, see:
+ABCS populates background check requests into IMPACT for processing.
+For guidance on how different groups use ABCS, see:

 2000 Background Checks for Contracted Services